Piflyer/Signare/README.md

 # Signare
-A more subtle and ambient way to connect with technology
+A more subtle and ambient way to connect with technology.
+More coming soon